-At RAFT Consulting, clinical supervisors act as a consultant, rather than a direct supervisor.
+At our Parker, CO based therapy practice, clinical supervisors act as a consultant, rather than a direct supervisor.
 Further, the purpose of introducing a third party to the client/therapist relationship is to reduce the risk to the client.
 This consideration for the client improves their therapy experience by ensuring they receive the highest quality services.

 First, our meetings will focus on reviewing your work with clients.
 Secondly, we will key in on your personal and professional development.
 For example, meetings will focus on skills where you want to grow.
 In addition, we will make connections to approaches and theory.
 Likewise, personal development will include processing biases and looking at the impact of providing therapy on your own wellbeing.

 - Increasing the value of clinicians’ work for clients

 - In addition, looking at their behaviors and thoughts and any impact on their work

 Confidentiality still remains 100% intact with clinical supervision.
 Identifying information irrelevant to client care is not shared in order to protect client confidentiality.
 In addition, information shared in supervision is protected under a confidentiality contract.
 Therefore, information may not be shared outside of the supervisor/supervisee relationship.

 We recommend you consult DORA for licensing requirements for your license.
 Therefore, this information about hour requirements is to be used for general guidelines only:

 LPCCs: 2,000 post-master’s degree hours over a minimum of 24 months.
 In addition, 100 supervision hours to apply for an LPC license.